 This could mean they have limited luggage space.
 It could also mean they spend excessive energy carrying it around.

 Consider where you’re going and what you’ll be doing.

 Look at the potential photos you’ll take.
 Once you have this info, only pack the bare minimum equipment you require.

-If you don’t need 3 different lenses, then just stick with the mid-range zoon.
-Is that huge bulky tripod really necessary, or would a small tripod suffice?
+If you don’t need 3 different lenses, then just stick with the mid-range zoom.
+Is that huge bulky tripod really necessary, or would a small travel tripod suffice?

 During your travels, you’ll undoubtedly encounter varied weather conditions.
 Our world is a wild place and protecting your camera equipment is important.

 Bring a camera bag.
 Furthermore, ensure you store your equipment such as batteries, lenses, and SD cards in a secure/protected location.